 With our experience as business attorneys, we can help your business start on a firm foundation and give you peace of mind.
 The attorneys at our firm can assist you every step of the way to insure that the legal aspects of your business are handled appropriately.

 Seay Law Firm business attorneys are affordable and can help you avoid expensive missteps, saving you time and money to focus on running your business.
-Many legal issues or questions that our startup business clients have can be resolved by a simple phone call or email, with no large retainer fee.
+Many legal issues or questions that our startup business clients have can be resolved by a conference, simple phone call or email.